BrieucBadasonic/my-way/README.md

 # Idea

-My way had been developed to help Bicycle Travellers to plan their trip and find a garden where they could pitch their tent for the night.
+My way had been developed to help Bicycle Travellers to plan their trip as they go and find a garden where they could pitch their tent for the night.
 This idea is defined as *Discover, Meet and Share*

 <div style="display: flex">